etsangsplk/splunk-jupyter/README.md

 ```

 ## Loading the Walkthrough Notebook
-It's now time to download the Notebook...
+It's now time to download the Notebook...!
 https://github.com/dformoso/splunk-jupyter/blob/master/From%20Splunk%20to%20Jupyter%20and%20into%20a%20Pandas%20Dataframe.ipynb

 ...And head to http://localhost:8888.
 Load your Notebook into Jupyter and run it.
 That's it!

 ## Deleting your Docker Environment
 After you've finished testing, you can delete your docker environment by typing:

 ```shell